zabertech/motorZaberMotion/README.md

 - darwin-aarch64
 - darwin-x86

-While windows is not officially supported, we include our windows dlls in `zaberMotionSupport/ZaberMotionCppSupport` just in case.
+Even though Windows is not officially supported, we include our Windows dlls in `zaberMotionSupport/ZaberMotionCppSupport` just in case.
 If you would like us to add official support for Windows, please let us know!

 ## Documentation